-- 5.7.1 Where the actual expenditure for a given service charge year is not known within 6 months of the end of the financial year.
-A notice as stipulated within the Landlord and Tenant Act 1985, Section 20b A Landlord and Tenant Act Section 20b notice will be sent to all leaseholders who are affected. - 5.7.2 The Section 20b notice will inform the leaseholders of the costs incurred to date and all anticipated expenditure yet to be accounted for.
-This will allow the Council's leasehold services to recover the full costs for the specific period at a later date.
-This will allow FHDC leasehold services to send the leaseholders an invoice for the actual costs for a specific year at a later date.
+- 5.7.1 Where the actual expenditure for a given service charge year is not known within 6 months of the end of the financial year, a notice as stipulated within the Landlord and Tenant Act 1985 Section 20b, will be sent to all leaseholders and shared owners who are affected. - 5.7.2 The Section 20b notice will inform the leaseholders of the costs incurred to date and all anticipated expenditure yet to be accounted for.
+This will allow the Council to recover the full costs for the specific period at a later date.